 This can also put you in violation of the GDPR, and it’s likely to get you more spam complaints.

 First and foremost, GDPR prohibits you to do so.
 In addition, it would significantly drive up spam complaints and destroy your sender reputation.

 We recommend sticking with the convention of not sending more than one email per day.
-Furthermore, as mentioned also at the beginning of the article, adjust your email frequency to email engagement.
-The reduction of frequency of emails is a proven tactic for re-engaging a less engaged audience.
+Furthermore, adjust your email frequency to email engagement.
+Only your most engaged audiences should receive the most emails.
+You can use list segmentation to help manage this or our built-in Frequency policies.
+The reduction of the frequency of emails is a proven tactic for re-engaging a less engaged audience.
 Here is an example of how that could be divided.